 This is your entitlement and will help to further stretch the value of your retirement payout.

 The suggestions above are generally considered broad strokes to help you better understand and formulate the effects of inflation and your retirement.
-You are still advised to speak to a Relationship Manager, who will be able to help you structure a customised retirement portfolio according to your unique risk profile and circumstances.
+You are still advised to speak to a Wealth Planning Managers, who will be able to help you structure a customised retirement portfolio according to your unique risk profile and circumstances.
 With proper planning, good advice, discipline and diligence, you will succeed in retiring in good financial health.